denis-stepanov/advent/README.md

 * complex ad breaks (such as lasting for 20 mins and employing multiple jingles in between) would likely not work well (there are means to combat these too);
 * very short jingles (< 1.5s) would have recognition issues (not seen in practice).

 However, most TV channels I watch here in France do fall in line.
 So the mission was, taking into account these external limitations, make the rest working  - and working well.
-The particular use case is evening movie watching, where ad breaks are sparsed and of simple structure.
+The particular use case of interest is the evening movie watching, where ad breaks are sparsed and of simple structure.

+There is also a corner case if you decide to change channel during the commercial break muted by AdVent.
+It has no means to detect that the channel has been changed, so you would need to unmute manually, or via some sort of timeout (like in feature [#10](https://github.com/denis-stepanov/advent/issues/10)).

 ### Streaming Problem